Design it. Sell it. We print it.

 Inner neck-label design

-It usually covers a small square right below the collar on the inside of the shirt – and is an excellent place to tell an additional story.
+It sits as a small square right below the collar on the inside of the shirt.

 Printing requirements: